sepehr13494/clean_arc_crud/README.md

 ### Storage (Must)

-- Use database of choise to store data.
+- Use database of choice to store data.

 - Store the phone number in a database with minimized space storage (choose `varchar`/`string`, or `Uint64` whichever store less space).